AMRC-FactoryPlus/amrc-connectivity-stack/acs-edge/docs/edge-split.md

 communicates using topics under its own connection name.
 The Edge Agent SHOULD disallow publish or subscribe packets to other topics.

 In these examples the connection name `Conn` will be used.
+Where necessary the data topic name `Data` will also be used.

     fpEdge1/Conn/status